DUI Defense Lawyers in Philadelphia, PA

 In another case, a client was accused of Burglary, Aggravated Assault and Conspiracy after entering the alleged victim’s house and allegedly beating the victim while he was tied to a chair.
 Careful advocacy persuaded the prosecution that the defendant had been persuaded to go along with another defendant based upon a false story about their purpose and permission to enter the building.
 ARD was obtained and successfully completed.

-While these results in achieving ARD are extraordinary, they have become ordinary at Krasner & Long, LLC where unrelenting investigation, preparation and advocacy on behalf of defendants who are seeking ARD is the norm.
+While these results in achieving ARD are extraordinary, they have become ordinary at the law offices of Lloyd Long where unrelenting investigation, preparation and advocacy on behalf of defendants who are seeking ARD is the norm.

 Our Philadelphia DUI defense attorneys can help to defend your rights.
-Get in touch with our team today for a case evaluation.
+Get in touch with our team today for a free consultation.